Kansas' Les Miles on players sitting over coronavirus: 'If they opt out because of the pandemic, then they opt into the pandemic'

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 The college football season is slated to begin in September for some schools.
-The Big Ten, SEC and Pac-12 were among the top conferences to postpone their fall sports schedules.
+The Big Ten, Big East and Pac-12 were among the top conferences to postpone their fall sports schedules.